Helios-One-HAM/The-HeliosOne-Game/README.md

 I want to make my dream a reality by using it to try helping others.
 I wanna be just like Vash the Stampede, in my own way.
 Peace and Love!

 That's why i made this game idea FOSS.
+Its a game that runs in your brain.
 It is the foundational block upon we can build an experimental society. and the best part is it's nothing new.
 If you already know about it then you know I'm beating a dead horse.
 But I'm beating the dead horse for the people who don't get why im doing it yet. not for you.
 I want to give a chance to those who care enough to ask the question, Why? and i want easy words and terms for laymen to understand and talk about so we can all collectively decide to regain our humanity. and see ourselves however we like.
 Theres nothing inherently wrong with being a morganer.
 Just don't abuse anything. the hams figured out how to create that social contract and hold it together on their own.